RomainLITUD/UQnet-arxiv/README.md

 * Data preparation needs ROS and lanelet2 toolkit, which only supports Linux systems.
 Please go to [github page](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) to see the installation tutorial

-* Before training or testing the UQnet, please install the required packages by:
+* Before training or testing the model, please install the required packages by:

 ``` bash
  pip install -r packages.txt